Asymptotic behaviour of randomised fractional volatility models: Main results

 The particular rescaling considered here is perfectly suited for tail behaviour, as large deviations provide estimates for $\PP(X^\eps\geq 1) = \PP(X \geq \eps^{-{2b}})$.
 Our main result is as follows, and is proved in Appendix~\ref{Sec:Proof1}:

-\begin{theorem} For any $H \in (0,1)$, the following hold: \begin{enumerate}[(i)] \item for any $b>0$ such that~$\Abt$ holds, $Y^{\eps} \sim \LDP \left(\eps^{2b}, \Lambda_{\Fh} \right)$, with~$\Lambda_{\Fh}$ in~\eqref{eq:LDPVolterrageneral} and~$\Fh$ in Lemma~\ref{lem:rep_fBm}; \item for any $b \ge \frac{1}{2}$ such that Assumptions~$\Aa_b$, $\Aa_b'$, $\Abt$ hold, $X^{\eps}\sim\LDP(\eps^{2b}, \widetilde{\Lambda})$, with~$\widetilde{\Lambda}$ in~\eqref{eq:grf_X_tails}. \end{enumerate} \end{theorem}
+\begin{theorem} For any $H \in (0,1)$, the following hold: \begin{enumerate}[(i)] \item for any $b>0$ such that~$\Abt$ holds, $Y^{\eps} \sim \LDP \left(\eps^{2b}, \Lambda_{\Fh} \right)$, with~$\Lambda_{\Fh}$ in~\eqref{eq:LDPVolterrageneral} and~$\Fh$ in Lemma~\ref{lem:rep_fBm}; \item for any $b \ge \frac{1}{2}$ such that Assumptions~$\Aa$, $\Aa'$, $\Abt$ hold, $X^{\eps}\sim\LDP(\eps^{2b}, \widetilde{\Lambda})$, with~$\widetilde{\Lambda}$ in~\eqref{eq:grf_X_tails}. \end{enumerate} \end{theorem}

-The proof of the theorem, developed later, requires a precise analysis of the Reproducing Kernel Hilbert Spaces of the processes under consideration, and we first state the following two key ingredients (proved in Appendices~\ref{App:Lem_F} and~\ref{sec:proof_RKHS_tails}), which are also of independent interest: \begin{lemma} For any $H\in (0,1)$ and $\beta>0$, there exists a standard Brownian motion~$Z$, such that
+The proof of the theorem, developed later, requires a precise analysis of the Reproducing Kernel Hilbert Spaces of the processes under consideration, and we first state two key ingredients (proved in Appendices~\ref{App:Lem_F} and~\ref{sec:proof_RKHS_tails}), which are also of independent interest.
+Recall from~\cite[Definition 2.1]{YLX08} the definition of the stochastic integral: for any smooth function~$f$ on $\Tt$ with bounded derivatives such that $\|f\|:= \int_{\Tt} {(\Gamma^{*}_{H,t} f(t))}^2 \D t < \infty$, define, for $t\in\Tt$, $ \int_{0}^{t} f(u) \D W^H_u := \int_{0}^{t} \Gamma^{*}_{H,t} f(u) \D Z_u $, with